Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Houston Performance Insights

-- The Cougars are outscoring opponents by 18.3 points per game with a +641 scoring differential overall.
-They put up 74.7 points per game (108th in college basketball) and allow 56.4 per contest (second in college basketball).
+- The Cougars outscore opponents by 18.3 points per game (scoring 74.7 points per game to rank 108th in college basketball while allowing 56.4 per contest to rank second in college basketball) and have a +641 scoring differential overall.

-- The 36 rebounds per game Houston averages rank 12th in college basketball, and are 8.5 more than the 27.5 its opponents pull down per contest.
+- Houston pulls down 36.0 rebounds per game (12th in college basketball) while allowing 27.5 per outing to its opponents.
+It outrebounds opponents by 8.5 boards per game.

-- Houston makes 7.7 three-pointers per game (137th in college basketball) while shooting 34.3% from deep (173rd in college basketball).
-It is making 1.5 more threes per contest than its opponents, who drain 6.2 per game while shooting 27.3%.
+- Houston makes 7.7 three-pointers per game (137th in college basketball) while shooting 34.3% from beyond the arc (173rd in college basketball).
+It is making 1.5 more threes per outing than its opponents, who drain 6.2 per game while shooting 27.3%.

-- Houston has committed 3.8 fewer turnovers per game than its opponents, averaging 9.6 (17th in college basketball action) while forcing 13.4 (74th in college basketball).
+- Houston has come out ahead in the turnover battle by 3.8 turnovers per game, committing 9.6 (17th in college basketball play) while forcing 13.4 (74th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.